The team at Penn Vet Ryan Hospital provides world-class veterinary medicine to trauma victims like Blue 24 hours a day, seven days a week.

 Ryan Hospital is also designated as one the nation's top veterinary trauma centers by the American College of Veterinary Emergency and Critical Care.

-Why give to Charitable Care?
+Why give to the Good Samaritan Fund?

 "These funds allow pet owners who have taken good care of their pets and lack the resources the opportunity to get some financial help," said Sally Powell, Director of Operations for Ryan Hospital.
 "While this is a wonderful program for responsible pet owners it is also a huge morale booster for the clinical staff who often have to humanely euthanize animals that would otherwise have a chance at a good life. "